-The network aims bring together female members of Physics and Astronomy, to promote the career development of women in physics and to champion gender equality and diversity within the department.
+The network aims bring together female members of Physics and Astronomy, to promote the career development of women in physics and to champion gender equality and diversity within the school.

 Over the course of the last two years, the WPN have organised lectures by leading female researchers, educational workshops for both staff and students, and raised awareness of the importance of equality, as well as hosting a variety of social events.
 The WPN have also been a Vice-Chancellor's Awards winners.

 Speakers have included BBC Radio 4 regular and astrophysicist, Dr Caitriona Jackman, and distinguished laser scientist Professor Anne Tropper, who both shared their inspiring experiences as physicists.
 Members have also had the opportunity to learn about and make holograms with artist and public engagement leader Pearl John.